Topical Interferon Gamma for Macular Edema Caused by Uveitis

 with optical coherence tomography (OCT).

-excess central macular thickening at Week 1 as compared with baseline.
-Secondary efficacy
+decrease in excess central macular thickening at Week 1 as compared with baseline.
+Secondary

-outcomes include changes in macular volume as measured by OCT, visual acuity, intraocular
+efficacy outcomes include changes in macular volume as measured by OCT, visual acuity,

-pressure and intraocular inflammation as graded upon slit lamp examination.
-Secondary safety
+intraocular pressure and intraocular inflammation as graded upon slit lamp examination.

-outcomes include ocular surface irritation assessed by fluorescein staining of the cornea
+Secondary safety outcomes include ocular surface irritation assessed by fluorescein staining

-and conjunctiva to assess toxicity, the number and severity of systemic and ocular
+of the cornea and conjunctiva to assess toxicity, the number and severity of systemic and

-toxicities, the number of adverse events and the proportion of participants with a visual
+ocular toxicities, the number of adverse events and the proportion of participants with a

-loss of greater than or equal to 15 Early Treatment Diabetic Retinopathy Study (ETDRS)
+visual loss of ≥ 15 Early Treatment Diabetic Retinopathy Study (ETDRS) letters.

 Eligibility